 § 8.3.1 The Contractor shall supervise and direct the Work using the Contractor’s best skill and attention.
 The Contractor shall be solely responsible for and have control over construction means, methods, techniques, sequences, and procedures, and for coordinating all portions of the Work.

-§ 8.3.2 The Contractor, as soon as practicable after award of the Contract, shall furnish in writing to the Owner, through the Architect, the names of subcontractors or suppliers for each portion of the Work.
+§ 8.3.2 The Contractor, within seven (7) days after execution of the Contract and the Addendum by all parties, shall furnish in writing to the Owner, through the Architect, the names of subcontractors or suppliers for each portion of the Work.
 The Contractor shall not contract with any subcontractor or supplier to whom the Owner or Architect have made a timely and reasonable objection.

 § 8.4 Labor and Materials